ofiwg/libfabric/man/fi_gni.7.md

 The GNI provider sets the domain attribute *cntr_cnt* to the the CQ limit divided by 2.

+Completion queue events may report unknown source address information when using *FI_SOURCE*.
+The source address information will be reported in the err_data member of the struct fi_cq_err_entry populated by fi_cq_readerr.
+The err_data member will contain the source address information in the FI_ADDR_GNI address format.
+In order to populate the remote peer's address vector with this mechanism, the application must call fi_cq_readerr to get the source address followed by fi_av_insert on the populated err_data member.

 # SEE ALSO

 [`fabric`(7)](fabric.7.html),